I'm excited to announce that I will be going backpacking in Patagonia on March 3, 2012, in partnership with G Adventures!

 First and foremost, we share a common value — inspiring people to change their lives through travel.

-In addition, G Adventures earned my admiration as I watched them embrace social media, and build relationships with travel bloggers years before it was cool to do so.
+Also, G Adventures earned my admiration as I watched them embrace social media, and build relationships with travel bloggers years before it was cool to do so.

 For example, Bruce Poon Tip (the company's founder) and I had started following one another on Twitter back in 2009.